nehahonrao/challenge-parallax/README.md

 - added obstacle who moves towords players.🏃🐉

 ## DAY 3:
+- Done with player's movements with help of window.getcomputedstyle()
-- Trying to find out collusion and once collusion is there display msg GameOver.
+- Trying to find out collusion and once collusion is detected,display   GameOver.